 Volume 18 of The Montessori Series presents Maria Montessori's groundbreaking 1913 Rome lectures, marking a pivotal moment in the development of her educational philosophy.
-This historical text captures Dr. Montessori's original insights on child development and the prepared environment, offering educators and parents direct access to her revolutionary pedagogical approach during its formative years.
+This historical text captures Dr. Montessori's original insights on child development and the Montessori classroom, offering educators and parents direct access to her revolutionary pedagogical approach during its formative years.

 The 1913 Rome Lectures captures Maria Montessori's earliest systematic presentation of her method, documenting her observations of children's spontaneous learning processes.
 This Volume 18 text reveals how Dr. Montessori discovered children's innate drive for independence through careful scientific observation.
 The Rome Lectures articulate her revolutionary understanding that children construct themselves through interaction with their environment, a principle that transformed educational practice worldwide.
 These historical pages demonstrate how Montessori identified specific sensitive periods when children eagerly absorb particular skills and knowledge.
 The 1913 lectures present her original framework for preparing environments that respond to children's developmental needs rather than imposing adult-directed curricula.
 Reading Dr. Montessori's own words from these formative Rome presentations allows modern educators to understand the observational foundations underlying every classroom material and practice.